 'Ran Hunkar' by students against CAB; artistes, intellectuals

-Students staged a 'Ran Hunkar' (War Cry) against the contentious Citizenship Amendment Bill in the city's premier Cotton State University on Friday in which intellectuals and artistes participated.
+Students staged a 'Ran Hunkar' (War Cry) against the contentious Citizenship Amendment Bill in the city's premier Cotton State University on Friday which was participated by intellectuals and artists.
 The All Assam Students' Union (AASU) along with 30 indigenous organisations staged protests against the bill across Assam and burnt the effigies of Prime Minister Narendra Modi, Union Home Minister Amit Shah and Chief Minister Sarbananda Sonowal.

 The legislation is expected to be tabled in Parliament on Monday.
 Non-Muslim refugees who have come from Pakistan, Bangladesh and Afghanistan after facing religious persecution, will not be treated as illegal immigrants and will be given Indian citizenship if the proposed amendments to the six- decade-old Citizenship Act come into effect.
 Eminent academic and intellectual Hiren Gohain, journalist Ajit Kumar Bhuyan, popular singer, composer and actor Zubeen Garg and singer Manas Robin were among others who addressed the protest meet at the Cotton State University which was attended by students from different colleges.